Dravidian languages: Pronouns

-Personal pronouns occur in the 1st and 2nd person.
-In the 1st person plural there is an inclusive and exclusive form, that is, a distinction is made as to whether the person addressed is included.
-There is also a reflexive pronoun that refers to the subject of the sentence and is constructed in the same way as personal pronouns.
-The personal and reflexive pronouns reconstructed for Proto-Dravidian are listed in the table below.
-In addition, there are special developments in some languages: The south and south-central Dravidian languages have transferred the *ñ initial sound of the 1st person plural inclusive to the 1st person singular (cf. Malayalam ñān, but oblique en < *yan).
+In addition, there are special developments in some languages: the South and South-Central Dravidian languages have transferred the *ñ initial sound of the 1st person plural inclusive to the 1st person singular (cf. Malayalam ñān, but oblique en < *yan).
 The differences between the forms for the inclusive and exclusive we are partly blurred; Kannada has completely abandoned this distinction.
 The languages of the Tamil-Kodagu group have formed a new exclusive 'we' by adding the plural suffix (cf. Tamil nām 'we (incl.)', nāṅ-kaḷ 'we (excl.)').